Mount Pinukis

-Mount Pinukis is a inactive volcano in Brgy.
-Lison Valley, Pagadian City, Philippines.
+Mount Pinukis is an inactive volcano in Brgy.
+Lison Valley, Pagadian, Philippines.
 It is the highest peak of Zamboanga del Sur and the entire Zamboanga Peninsula.

 It covers more than 20,000 ha, has up to 2015 retained a relatively intact forest cover and is therefore included in the Important Bird and Biodiversity Areas (IBAs).

 Pinukis, the sacred mountain of the Subanen tribe, and a main source for the water system of the three provinces of the Zamboanga peninsula, is under threat from multinational mining companies who wish to engage in open-cast mining.